dbieber/davidbieber.com/hugo/content/snippets/2021-05-02-snippet-tags.md

 - [Esperanto (1)](/tags/esperanto/)
 - [Princeton ACM (2)](/tags/princeton-acm/)

 Looking this over, I think I'd like to normalize the format of the tags.
 The ones with capital letters at the end date from before I started snippets; those are the tags I used to categorize the projects on my website.
 I also see I've only written about puzzles twice.
 Perhaps I'll write about puzzles more.
+Also, why is there no tag to find all snippets about Bieber Bot?
+I'll have to fix this.